olgabot/cheatsheets/sshfs.md

 Example command:

 ```
-sshfs obotvinn@tscc.sdsc.edu:/home/obotvinnik/projects/tasic2016/analysis/tasic_v1/majiq_v1 /home/Users/olga/majiq_v1
+sshfs obotvinnik@tscc.sdsc.edu:/home/obotvinnik/projects/tasic2016/analysis/tasic_v1/majiq_v1 /home/Users/olga/majiq_v1
 ```

 Broken down, the command is:

 ```
-sshfs obotvinn@tscc.sdsc.edu:[folder that you want from the server] [where you want to see it on your laptop]
+sshfs obotvinnik@tscc.sdsc.edu:[folder that you want from the server] [where you want to see it on your laptop]
 ```

 ## Follow symbolic links